Sole traders and individuals in the UK can also save tax by having a good tax plan.

 Class 2 national insurance for Sole traders.

-This is the charged at £2.95 for every self-employed person in the UK
+This is charged at £2.95 for every self-employed person in the UK

-A sole trader with profit less than £6,205 will be exempted from class 2 national insurance.
+A sole trader with a profit of less than £6,205 will be exempted from class 2 national insurance.

 Class 4 national insurance for Sole traders.